AI compute market signals and learning

 • Record price source, observation timestamp, capacity terms, and interruption caveat before using an offer as evidence.

 Market read: spot measures spare flexible access; reservations measure the value of certainty.
 The spread between them matters only when both can serve comparable work.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake